 ******If you want an egg from a hen that does not eat soy, corn or wheat, we recommend you raise chickens on special diets that meet your needs.
 Not only is it fun and exciting, but you have ultimate control of what goes in your body.
 We are after all what we eat.

 We do strive to make sure our eggs coming from healthy happy chickens that do not need antibiotics, that have constant fresh air for healthy lungs and are in the sun to soak up the Vitamin D that we so need.
 We work hard to make sure the eggs you eat are much better than a factory farm, where they live indoors, in tight confinement and cannot exhibit natural behaviors.

 Q: Why recycle your cartons?

-We are no longer allowed to reuse old cartons do to foodsafety requirements.
+We are not allowed to reuse old cartons do to foodsafety requirements.

 Q: What type of chickens do you have on the farm?